NatsukiBot/module-levels/README.md

 N/A

 ## Installation
-All modules should be installed in the `modules/` directory of the bot.
-Modules are automatically loaded and registered when the bot starts.
+All plugins should be installed in the `plugins/` directory of the bot.
+Plugins are automatically loaded and registered when the bot starts.